edsml-sm1122/ads-wildfire/README.md

 User Instructions
 ------------

+Please place downloaded data under `wildfire/models/data`.

 The saved weights for our trained models have been included under `wildfire/models/weights`.
 These weights are loaded in the respective notebooks.
 If wanting to retrain the models from scratch, please delete/remove the saved weights from the above directory.
-Note: in this case, the `objective_1` and `objective_2` notebooks must be run before the `objective_3` notebook as this requiresthe saved weights.
+In this case, the `objective_1` and `objective_2` notebooks must be run before the `objective_3` notebook as this requires the saved weights.
+Warning: our models take quite a long to train from scratch, so training on Google Colab is recommended.

 Contributers
 ------------